AlexandrSokolov/jasper_reports/docs/Custom_font.md

 Right now if you want to open, build and run the js template in Jasper Studio, you must provide:

 * `.jrxml` template file
+* name of the custom font.
+It must be the same, as used in the template.
 * `.ttf` font files, to configure Jasper Studio during design phase (can also be extracted from the exported font `.jar` file)
-* `.jar` exported font file as a jar, to configure Jasper Studio at pdf export/preview time
+* `.jar` exported font file as a jar, to configure Jasper Studio at pdf preview and export time